Three teachings: Taoism

 Daoism (or Taoism) is a philosophy centered on living in harmony with the Dao (Tao) (道 (Dào, Way)), which is believed to be the source, pattern and substance of all matter.
-Its origin can be traced back to the late 4th century B.C.E. and the main thinkers representative of this teaching are Laozi and Zhuang Zhou.
+Its origin can be traced back to the late 4th century BCE and the main thinkers representative of this teaching are Laozi and Zhuang Zhou.
 Key components of Daoism are Dao (the Way) and immortality, along with a stress on balance found throughout nature.
 There is less emphasis on extremes and instead focuses on the interdependence between things.
 For example, yin and yang (lit. 'dark and bright') do not exemplify the opposition of good against evil, but instead represents the interpenetration of mutually-dependent opposites present in everything; "within the Yang there exists the Yin and vice versa".

 The basis of Daoist philosophy is the idea of "wu wei", often translated as "non-action".
 In practice, it refers to an in-between state of "being, but not acting".
 This concept also overlaps with an idea in Confucianism as Confucius similarly believed that a perfect sage could rule without taking action.
 Daoism assumes any extreme action can initiate a counter-action of equal extremity, and so excessive government can become tyrannical and unjust, even when initiated with good intentions.

 The following is a quote from the Daodejing, one of the main texts in Daoist teachings:

 Buddhism

-Buddhism is a religion that is based on the teachings of Siddhartha Gautama.
-The main principles of this belief system are karma, rebirth, and impermanence.
-Buddhists believe that life is full of suffering, but that suffering can be overcome by attaining enlightenment.
-Nirvana (a state of perfect happiness) can be obtained by breaking away from (material) attachments and purifying the mind.
+Buddhism is a religion that traces its roots back to the teachings of Siddhartha Gautama.
+Central ideas of Buddhist belief and practice are karma, rebirth, and impermanence.
+Most Buddhists believe that life is full of suffering, but that suffering can be overcome by attaining enlightenment.
+Nirvana can be obtained by breaking away from (material) attachments and purifying the mind.
 However, different doctrines vary on the practices and paths followed in order to do so.

-Meditation serves as a significant part of practicing Buddhism.
-This calming and working of the mind helps Buddhists strive to become more peaceful and positive while developing wisdom through solving everyday problems.
-The negative mental states that are sought to be overcome are called "delusions", while the positive mental states are called "virtuous minds".

 Another concept prominent in the Buddhist belief system is the Eight-Fold Path.
 The Noble Eightfold Path is the fourth of the Four Noble Truths, which is said to be the first of all Buddha's teachings.
 It stresses areas in life that can be explored and practice, such as right speech and right intention.